Agile-Labs-Tech/agilelabs-isms-policy/06 Corrective Actions/README.md

 1. The purpose of this procedure is to describe all activities related to the initiation, implementation and maintenance of records pertaining to corrections and corrective actions.
 2. This procedure is applied to all activities implemented in the Information Security Management System (ISMS).
-3. Users of this document are all employees of Agile Lab Pte Ltd (Agile Lab).
+3. Users of this document are all employees of Agile Labs Pte Ltd (Agile Labs).

 # Reference Documents